 Below you will find a few common and helpful forms we use in Family Housing.
 If you have any questions about these forms or anything else, please give our office a call at 541-552-6371.

 All Residents at Family Housing have the option to waive all or part of the stipulations of the rental agreement and/or specific Family Housing policies.
 The most common policy petition forms we see are: waivers of late fees for non payment of rent and approval to have more than 2 adults in an apartment.
 All petitions will be decided in a timely manner.
 If a petition is denied, the resident has the opportunity to forward said petition to the Housing Policy Committee who has the final say on the matter.
 Requests to have a petition heard by the committee must be done in writing.

-If you are late or know you are going to be late paying your monthly rent, please download and print the following document and submit it before the 8th of the month.
+If you are late or know you are going to be late paying your monthly rent, please fill out the following online form and submit it before the 8th of the month.